Consumer Medicine Information

 If you forget to take it

-Otherwise, take it as soon as you remember, then go back to taking your capsules as you would normally.
+Otherwise, take it as soon as you remember, then go back to taking your medicine as

 If you are not sure what to do, ask your doctor or pharmacist.